Cherokee County Georgia assistance programs.

 The agency may be able to help meet needs including clothing, food, lodging, rent and utility and cooling bill assistance.
 Of course the agency is a great place to call for counseling, social services and referrals to other comprehensive crisis centers and public aid in Georgia.
 For example, learn about resources such as food stamps, TANF, or Medicaid.
 Phone (770) 591-4643.

 The Cherokee County Lutheran Church offers referrals and most importantly a food pantry for struggling, unemployed, and needy families.
 556 Arnold Mill Rd., Woodstock, Georgia 30188.
 Call (770) 591-5515 for hours.

 Papa's Pantry, Inc. – This non-profit organization provides non-financial resources like life skills education, credit advice, and financial/budgeting tips & techniques.
 They also run a food pantry for struggling families who are faced with an abnormal setback in their finances or are faced with a crisis.
 Dial (770) 591-4730.
 Find more information on credit counseling agencies.

 Locate agencies in Cherokee that provide free food and hunger prevention services.
 The resources range from a pantry to applications for government benefits such as WIC vouchers for buying formula or SNAP food stamps.
 Other programs can feed a family at Thanksgiving, offer clothing or meals for students, and referrals to local charities.
-Find the Cherokee County food pantries.
+Find the Cherokee County free food pantries.

 Georgia Highlands Medical Services, Inc. - This community health center provides various medical and health care services including HIV testing, immunizations, women's health services, and counseling.
 Medical bills charged will be based on a sliding scale.
 Also most public and private insurance is accepted, such as Peachcare, Medicaid, and Medicare.
 Phone (678) 807-1050